rylans/MapRedoopy/README.md

 MapRedoopy
 ==========

-A wrapper on top of python's bult-in map function which first splits the input array into n parts, then spawns n processes in order to map asynchronously.
+A wrapper on top of Python's built-in map function which first splits the input array into n parts, then spawns n processes in order to map asynchronously.

 ## Usage